-On February 7th, YouTuber hiimrawn uploaded a version titled “Harlem Shake v3 (office edition)” (shown below) featuring the staff of online video production company Maker Studios.
+On February 7th, YouTuber hiimrawn uploaded a version titled "Harlem Shake v3 (office edition)" (shown below is a re-upload from a different user) featuring the staff of online video production company Maker Studios.
 The video instantly went viral, amassing more than 7.4 million views in the first week, as well as inspiring a notable subset of contributions from well-known Internet companies, including BuzzFeed, CollegeHumor, Vimeo and Facebook among many others.

 The majority of early Harlem Shake videos adhered to the title format denoting its numeric version (ex: "The Harlem Shake v2"), but the practice soon became redundant and phased out as the volume of uploads continued to grow on YouTube.

 Throughout the second week of February 2013, more than 4,000 "Harlem Shake" videos were uploaded to YouTube each day, according to YouTube's official trend report.
 By February 13th, approximately 12,000 "Harlem Shake" videos had been posted, gaining more than 44 million views.